TitiFix/Geneweb2/docs/ged/Ged.NAME_PIECE_NICKNAME.md

 ﻿# Abstract
+A descriptive or familiar name used in connection with one's proper name.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />